🎨

 Do I need to install anything?

 Not for the web app - just go to artiststudiopro.art/app and enter your license key.
-Your purchase also includes a mobile app for Android and iPhone, plus desktop apps for Windows and Mac.
+Your purchase also includes Windows and Mac desktop apps (download from Gumroad) and a mobile app for Android and iPhone.

 Does it work on iPad / tablet?